(This is a cross-post from the EdTechTeam blog.)

 Bottom line: these exams are definitely worth while taking.
 You will learn so much about GAFE, even if you feel like you already know a lot.
 The process will help you see what areas you have a good working knowledge of and what areas you have more learning to do.
 BONUS: if you pass, you get to proudly display your badges wherever you want.
 And who doesn’t love badges?!

-If you are a teacher who prefers to have support while preparing for the exams, the EdTechTeam offers Bootcamps across the USA and Canada.
+If you prefer to have support while preparing for the exams, the EdTechTeam offers Bootcamps across the USA and Canada.
 Or, you can contact them to come to your school/board to provide a personalized, in-house Bootcamp.